Can You Get Chlamydia From Kissing?

 It primarily affects the genitals and is contracted through sexual activity.
 Often, people do not know they have the infection, as symptoms are not always present.
 Around 70% of women and 50% of men don’t experience symptoms at all.
 This is why it’s so easily spread.

-Chlamydia is common young adults between the ages of 18 to 25.
+People who have chlamydia are commonly between the ages of 18 to 25.

 There are many misconceptions around how you get chlamydia.
 In this article, we discuss whether you can get chlamydia from kissing, or whether it is one of those misconceptions around this STI.